yapweijun1996/CSV-Agent/README.md

 - **Registry** – Defined in `script.js` (`TOOL_REGISTRY`). `get_current_date` returns `{ iso, local, epochMs }` with alias mapping across `get_current_date`, `clock.now`, `time.now`, and `get_time`.
 New in this iteration: `js.run_sandbox`, a worker-backed compute tool for tiny math/array/data snippets.
 - **Sandbox tool** – The plan must provide `args: { code, args?, timeoutMs? }`.
 We enforce ≤500 chars of code, clamp the timeout to 50–1500 ms (default 500 ms), deep-clone any `args`, and run the snippet inside a dedicated Web Worker that deletes/blocks `fetch`, `XMLHttpRequest`, `WebSocket`, `importScripts`, `indexedDB`, `caches`, and `navigator`.
 Allowed globals (`Math`, `Date`, primitives, typed arrays, etc.) are frozen, console output is captured, and the worker auto-terminates on timeout.
 Results come back as `{ result, logs[], timeMs }` with non-primitive values JSON-stringified so the UI can drop `{{tool_result.result}}` directly into replies.
 - **Intent fallback** – When Gemini sets `need_tool=true` but omits the `tool` field, we scan the plan reason + restatement + reply + original user input for Chinese/English time keywords.
 If matched, the agent logs `[plan] 推斷時間意圖...` and routes to `get_current_date` automatically.
+- **Per-step UI states** – Every tool step renders its own `Result:` line (`Step i/n · Result: …`) under the assistant message, so multi-tool runs leave a visible breadcrumb trail.
+The Next Step card also includes the step prefix plus spinner/status, and the summary flips to “Plan finished with issues” whenever any step fails.
 - **UI contract** – Every tool run now logs `[tool] <name> start` followed by either `[tool] <name> → …` or `[error] <name> <code>`.
 Sandbox runs also append `[log] [...]` when console output exists and `[guard] stringified result` whenever we had to stringify a complex return value.
 Success updates the chat bubble (`Result: …`, placeholders hydrated), updates the Next Step card to `Executed: <name>`, and records `[decide] fulfilled`.
 Failures flip the card to `Failed`, mark the timeline with `[error] ...`, and show `Result: unavailable`.
 - **Unsupported tools** – Any non-whitelisted tool names emit `[warn] unsupported tool: <name>` in the timeline and keep the session stable so engineers can diagnose prompt issues without a crash.